mhoofman/wordpress-heroku/wp-content/plugins/akismet/readme.txt

 === Akismet ===
-Contributors: matt, ryan, andy, mdawaffe, tellyworth, josephscott, lessbloat, eoigal, cfinke, automattic
+Contributors: matt, ryan, andy, mdawaffe, tellyworth, josephscott, lessbloat, eoigal, cfinke, automattic, jgs
 Tags: akismet, comments, spam
 Requires at least: 3.1
-Tested up to: 4.0
+Tested up to: 4.1
-Stable tag: 3.0.2
+Stable tag: 3.0.4
 License: GPLv2 or later

 Akismet checks your comments against the Akismet Web service to see if they look like spam or not.